Robert Blake (USMC): World War II

-On 8 July 1940, Blake was promoted to the rank of colonel and was assigned to Senior Course at Naval War College at Newport, Rhode Island.
-After his graduation in May 1941, he was appointed commanding officer of 5th Marine Regiment.
-Regiment was garrisoned at New River Base, North Carolina for next ten months.
+On 8 July 1940, Blake was promoted to the rank of colonel and was assigned to the Senior Course at the Naval War College at Newport, Rhode Island.
+After his graduation in May 1941, he was appointed commanding officer (CO) of the 5th Marine Regiment.
+The regiment was garrisoned at New River Base, North Carolina for the next ten months.

-In June 1942, Blake was transferred to the command of 10th Defense Battalion and participated in the Solomon Islands campaign at Russell Islands.
+In June 1942, six months after the United States entered World War II, Blake was transferred to the command of the 10th Defense Battalion and participated in the Solomon Islands campaign at Russell Islands.
 He was also in charge of antiaircraft defense of the islands.
-Colonel Blake was subsequently transferred to the 3rd Marine Division, where he served as division chief of staff under the command of Major General Allen H. Turnage.
-The 3rd Marine Division participated in Bougainville Campaign, and Blake personally coordinated and planned amphibious operations.
+Colonel Blake was subsequently transferred to the 3rd Marine Division, where he served as the division's chief of staff under the command of Major General Allen H. Turnage.
+The 3rd Marine Division participated in Bougainville campaign, and Blake personally coordinated and planned amphibious operations.
 He was also responsible for the coordination of air and naval support.
 For his work during this operation, Blake was decorated with the Legion of Merit with Combat "V".

-He remained in this capacity until February 1944, when he was transferred to the command of 21st Marine Regiment.
+He remained in this capacity until February 1944, when he was transferred to the command of the 21st Marine Regiment.
 With the Second Battle of Guam in July 1944, Blake was promoted to the rank of brigadier general and appointed chief of staff of the Island Command of Guam.
 He was subsequently appointed deputy island commander in March 1945.
 He received his second Legion of Merit for this service.

-On 20 June 1945, when the Battle of Okinawa was almost over, Blake was transferred to the staff of Tenth United States Army under the command of General Joseph Stilwell, where he served as Marine Deputy Chief of Staff.
-In this capacity, Blake accepted surrender of the Truk Islands Japanese Garrison under command of Vice Admiral Chūichi Hara on 4 October 1945.
+On 20 June 1945, when the Battle of Okinawa was nearing its end, Blake was transferred to the staff of the Tenth Army under the command of General Joseph Stilwell, where he served as Marine Deputy Chief of Staff.
+In this capacity, Blake accepted the surrender of the Truk Islands Japanese Garrison under the command of Vice Admiral Chūichi Hara on 4 October 1945.
 A month later, Blake was appointed commanding general of the Occupation Forces, Truk and Central Caroline Islands.